rebelsky/csc151/home/index.md

 As in all Grinnell classes, we'll also be working on general skills, from group work to thinking on your feet.

-Starting about sevens years ago, we developed a new approach to CSC151.
+Starting about seven years ago, we developed a new approach to CSC151.
 In both sections of the course, we will be emphasizing *media computation*
 - the application of algorithmic problem solving techniques to media.
 We will particularly emphasize algorithms for creating and manipulating